juandebravo/juandebravo.github.com/_posts/2019-05-20-debug-node-babel-docker.md

 Upon adding a debug configuration, file *.vscode/launch.json* will be updated with the new entry.
 It's important to configure the attributes that defines the local and remote source code root path, as well as the source maps location.

+Defining properly the VS Code launch configuration was only of the hardest points; if you're having issues [check my configuration in the sample project][vs-code-config].

 ## Conclusion

 The [sample project][github-project] includes any configuration required for the setup.